eric-rizzi/PythoShop/README.md

 From there, students will have enough material to work on (when paired with the Schoology assignments) for the whole week.

+> This is done by setting the `ASSIGNMENT_NUMBER` variable in the the `admin/update_student_files.py` file to `1` (aka the first week).

 ### Later weeks

 As weeks progress, navigate to the `admin/update_student_files.py` file and alter the `ASSIGNMENT_NUMBER` variable.
 This variable represents which week the students are in.
 For example, setting it to `3` will copy all the files required for the first three assignments into the student's GoogleDrive folder.

+### Further Alterations

+At some point, you will want to introduce the "grades" to the students.
+Doing this too soon makes some of them become a bit... nervous.
+Therefore, it's worth commenting out the "Grades Summary" portion of `tests/test_runner.py for a while.